Asian Americans in arts and entertainment: 1980s-1990s

+1990s-2000s

 Margaret Cho, stand-up comedian and actress, had a leading role in her own comedy series All-American Girl in the 1990s.
 Her character was a Korean-American (as is Cho), who struggled with her family and cultural issues in San Francisco.
 The series included other Asian American actors such as Amy Hill.
 Despite being groundbreaking in prime-time television, All American Girl was canceled after one season due to low ratings.
-After its run, due to the way it was handled and the pressures that were forced on her to conform to vague mainstream expectations to try to make the series a success, Cho suffered a huge psychotic break and self-disappointment that led to her drug and alcohol addiction.
-(It would later be revealed that female stars of even successful sitcoms go through similar trials as related by Roseanne Barr in her story for New York magazine in 2011.)
+After its run, due to the way it was handled and the pressures that were forced on her to conform to vague mainstream expectations to try to make the series a success, Cho suffered from drug and alcohol addiction and attempted suicide.
 Cho has since regained popularity and success from her 2000 one-woman show I'm the One That I Want and through her current involvement on Drop Dead Diva on Lifetime.